jmyers7/jmyers7.github.io/_posts/geom-primer/2023-01-18-geom-primer2.md

 ## Prerequisites

 Of course, you'll want to be familiar with the basic definitions, notation, and terminology in the [first post]({% post_url /geom-primer/2023-01-17-geom-primer1 %}) of this series.
-In particular, our manifolds are embedded in euclidean spaces by definition, in the style of Guillemin and Pollack's book ([^GP2010]), which will make for a handy reference for this post.
+In particular, our manifolds are embedded in cartesian spaces by definition, in the style of Guillemin and Pollack's book ([^GP2010]), which will make for a handy reference for this post.

 <div id="tan-bundle">
 ## The tangent bundle